|Tuesday, March 19, 2019||4:00PM - 6:00PM||The Vivian and David Campbell Conference Facility, 1 Devonshire Place (Devonshire Pl. & Hoskin Ave.)|

 JAPAN NOW Lecture Series

 Japan faces a non-proliferation challenge from North Korea and a space threat from China.
 Taking initiatives in these domains is essential to Japanʼs security as well as to maintaining global order for peaceful use of nuclear and space technologies.
 As a tech-advanced country, Japan plays a certain role in providing ideas and technical support for both domains.
-These cases are good examples to show how Japan sees itself as a player in the global governance structure.
+These cases show how Japan sees itself as a player in the global governance structure.

 If you are attending a Munk School event and require accommodation(s), please email the event contact listed above to make appropriate arrangements.